Favorite Blueberry Muffins

 - 1 large egg + 1 large egg yolk

 - 1/2 teaspoon pure vanilla extract

 To Make the Crumb Topping:

 - Place the flour, sugars, baking powder and salt in a small bowl.
 Stir in the melted butter with a fork.
 Mash and stir with a fork until the mixture becomes crumbly.
 Set aside.

 - Preheat the oven to 375’F and line a 12-cup muffin tin with paper liners.

-- In a medium bowl, whisk together the pastry flour, all-purpose flour and salt.
+- In a medium bowl, whisk together the pastry flour, all-purpose flour, salt and baking soda.

 - In a large bowl, whisk together the sugar, eggs and oil until combined.
 Whisk in the milk and vanilla extract.
 Add the flour mixture and beat until just combined, don’t over-mix.
 In a small bowl, toss the blueberries with the remaining flour.
 Gently fold blueberries into batter.